fandemonium/rumen_mapping/README.md

 # shallow sequenced metagenome analysis
 ## the project has a emphasis on rumen but could be applied to various environment.
 Most importantly, finding the most relevant genome data base.
-## If all fails, there is always the RefSeq...
+## If all fails, there is always the RefSeq and blast ...

 ### reference data set:
 + from paper: https://www.nature.com/articles/s41467-018-03317-6#Sec17